-Annex 3: Coalition 2030 high-level Analysis of the second National Implementation Plan for the SDGs 2022-2024 related to departmental Statements of Strategy, Regulatory Impact Assessments, Memoranda to Government, the Consultation Process, and the Budgetary process, as well as the role of Oireachtas Committees.
+Annex 2: Coalition 2030 high-level Analysis of the second National Implementation Plan for the SDGs 2022-2024

+The National Implementation Plan for the SDGs 2022-2024 is a significant development that, if implemented fully, would without a doubt bring Ireland closer towards achieving the SDGs, in particular since it makes strides towards further embedding the SDG framework across all levels of government.
+We were particularly pleased to see actions related to departmental Statements of Strategy, Regulatory Impact Assessments, Memoranda to Government, the Consultation Process, and the Budgetary process, as well as the role of Oireachtas Committees.
 As has been made evident by the national approach to climate action, it is imperative that ambitions related to the 'whole of government' are sufficiently integrated into the principal administrative, planning, and accountability frameworks.